mk-fg/incremetal-disk-compare-and-sync/README.md

 <a name=hdr-known_limitations_and_things_to_improve_later></a>
 ## Known limitations and things to improve later

-- Works in a simple sequential single-threaded way, which will easily bottleneck on CPU for computing hashes when using >200 MiB/s SSD/NVMe drives.
+- Works in a simple sequential single-threaded way, which can bottleneck on CPU for computing hashes when using >400 MiB/s SSD/NVMe drives.

     Can be improved rather easily by putting a fixed-size thread-pool between sequential reader/writer parts, which will hash/match read data buffers in parallel.